Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 GA offers
 - coordinate free geometric descriptions and calculations
-- e.g. normals, intersections, unions
+- e. g. for calculation of intersections and unions
 - in all dimensions and mixing them
-- proving trigonometric, geometric and other theorems with ease
+- explain trigonometric, geometric and other theorems geometrically and easier to understand than the "traditional" approach
-- applicable not only for robotics, but also e. g. quantum theory, Maxwell's equations, mechanics incl.
+- applicable not only for robotics, but also e. g. quantum/spin theory, Maxwell's equations, mechanics incl.
 Newton's laws, cristallography, image processing

 GA is like an onion, starting simple with option to solve complex problems with more advanced methods:
-- vector and matrix calculations
+- vector model for rotations in 3D space
-- geometric product, joining inner and outer product
+- homogeneous model in 4D space for translations
-- projective geometric algebra (PGA)
+- projective geometric algebra (PGA) in 4D space
 - conformal geometric algebra (CGA), 5-dimensional
+- even higher spaces like 6 and 9 dimensions

-To optimize performance, simple problem can therefore solved by simple methods.
+To optimize performance, simple problem can therefore solved by simple methods and use higher dimensions if needed.

 # Geometric Algebra Software